ballerina-platform/ballerina-lang/compiler/ballerina-treegen/README.md

 Update the [`syntax_tree_descriptor.json`](src/main/resources/syntax_tree_descriptor.json) with the necessary changes.

 ### Step 2:
 Run the following command.
-By default, the tool does and in-place update of the above mentioned classes.
+By default, the tool does an in-place update of the above-mentioned classes.
 ```bash
 ./gradle treegen
 ```